wshropshire/flye_hybrid_assembly_pipeline/README.md

 ## Future Updates

-Need to remove hardcode options for `--meta` and '--plasmids` and create argparse options for usage.
+Need to remove hardcode options for `--meta` and `--plasmids` and create argparse options for usage.